tipros/Portfolio/Projects/Azure/ContentSafety.md

 With the last test run in Azure AI Foundy, code is provided in C# or Python.
 The Python code is copied and can be found [here.](https://github.com/tipros/Portfolio/blob/main/Projects/Azure/Code/prompt-shield.py)
 </br>
 In VS Code, update the settings below with API Key and URL endpoint for the Azure AI Content Safety resource.
+In the addition, the prompt needs to be updated in the code as well.
 <p><img src="https://github.com/tipros/Portfolio/blob/main/Projects/Azure/Images/vscodecontentsafety.png"/></p>
 When the code is executed, the results should similar to below:
 </br>